yukirang/Fanusic/README.md

 # Fanusic

-This is a MERN statck based social platform for fans and music lovers.
+This is a MERN stack based social platform for fans and music lovers.
 Integrated with the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).

 ## demo